Probability III (Stat GR6303) - Fall 2017

 backward stochastic differential equations (BSDEs) with examples from

 mathematical finance.
-It is based on the following lecture notes:
+It is mostly based on the following lecture notes:

 - Instructor: Marcel Nutz